AltaPay/plugin-wordpress/readme.txt

 Requires PHP: 5.6
 Requires at least: 4.9.0
 Tested up to: 5.6
-Stable tag: 3.2.1
+Stable tag: 3.2.2
 License: MIT
 WC requires at least: 3.8.0
-WC tested up to: 4.9.0
+WC tested up to: 5.0.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin that integrates your WooCommerce web shop to the Valitor payments gateway.
+A plugin that integrates your WooCommerce web shop to the AltaPay payments gateway.

 == Description ==